This is an unusual web page for a psychologist.

 Effectiveness Statistics for Jason A. Seidel, Psy.D.
 P.C.

-Since I began measuring outcomes in my practice over four years ago, my clients have experienced significantly more change than they would in typical psychotherapy or with medication—including the type of treatment they would receive in a well-controlled clinical study.
+Since I began measuring outcomes in my practice over five years ago, my clients have experienced significantly more change (about 2x more, based on Effect Size) than they would in typical psychotherapy or with medication—including the type of treatment they would receive in a well-controlled clinical study.

-• About 74% of my clients show a reliable clinical change by the end of therapy.
-Studies of therapy effectiveness show that most therapists help 20-70% of their clients achieve reliable change, with some therapists showing that their average client worsens in their care!
+• About 78% of my clients show a reliable clinical change by the end of therapy.
+(Jacobson & Truax criterion c method, RCI=5) Studies of therapy effectiveness show that most therapists help 20-70% of their clients achieve reliable change, with some therapists showing that their average client worsens in their care!
 Most medication studies show that about 50-65% of clients receive a clinical benefit.

 • My average client who started therapy as clinically distressed is better off at the end of therapy than about 98% of these clients at the start of therapy.
 Studies of therapy effectiveness show that the average therapist with clinically distressed clients has a percentage of 65-80%.

-• My clients who have experienced a reliable positive change in well-being stay in therapy with me for an average of 12 sessions.
+• My clients who have experienced a reliable positive change in well-being stay in therapy with me for an average of 16 sessions (median = 11).

 • The majority of these clients experience a reliable change within the first 4 sessions.

-• Clients who do not experience reliable positive change stay in therapy with me for an average of 10 sessions.
+• Clients who do not experience reliable positive change in therapy with me stay for an average of 10 sessions (median = 4).
 Contrast that with the common situation in which clients get “stuck” in therapy for many months or years, without any change, and without any indication they should fire their therapist.
 There are situations in which several years of therapy may be very helpful.
 However, it is good to have clear feedback early on about whether therapy is actually helping!

 • Compared with the average cost, duration, effectiveness, and side effects of medications for clinically distressed clients, psychotherapy can be demonstrably cheaper, faster-acting, more effective in the long term, and with no troubling side effects!